 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Incarceration adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Incarceration adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
 Each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within (eg) 4 weeks of submission

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.